 Who is it for?

-Students will be government, corporate and critical information infrastructure staff who are one or more of the following:
+Students will be military personnel, civil servants and defence industry professionals who are one or more of the following:

 - Managers or leaders in a cyber environment who need to understand information risk and respond to cyber threats;

 - Procurement staff commissioning critical or sensitive projects;